Find The Best Insurance

 Premium subsidies reduce your premium payments, so they can help you afford a plan with better coverage that you otherwise wouldn’t be able to afford.
 You can qualify for a subsidy if your household income is 100% to 400% above the federal poverty level (also known as the federal poverty guidelines).

 Subsidies work as a tax credit — the advance premium tax credit (APTC) — and you get money back when you claim the tax credit on your federal tax return.
-(Learn more about tax credits and deductions you may be able to claim in order to get a bigger tax refund.)

 If you simply want to pay as little as possible for insurance premiums, look into a catastrophic health insurance plan.
 These plans are designed to have low monthly premiums while offering protection in worst-case scenarios.